Acleppe/dating_data/README.md

     + __High__: above $80,000
 + __Second Date:__ Whether I saw this person a second time or not.
 On the surface this seems like it would be an easy winner for most predictive variable -- if I "liked" someone then surely I'd see them again, right?
 Well, life isn't always so cut-and-dried.
 Sometimes circumstances change.
 Sometimes you like someone that doesn't like you.
 Sometimes you met only by chance to begin with.
 Hence the inclusion of this feature.
 + __Did I Like This Person?:__ At the end of the day, whether I would consider full-on dating this person or not.
 Ultimately, this is the target of the whole endeavor -- to find someone you'd like to date and, in my case, marry.
++ __Could We Be Friends?:__ If I didn't feel like the connection with this person was right for dating, could we still be moderately good friends, including socializing platonically?

 <BR>